-You can provide your availability by calling the office, over email, or via the Sirenum app on your phone.
+The quickest and easiest way to provide your availability is via the Sirenum App on your smartphone.
+You can palso rovide your availability by calling the office, or over email.
 If your availability changes you need to inform us IMMEDIATELY.
 The booking consultants will match your availability with shifts and book you with the client, therefore it's imperative we are kept up to date to avoid cancellations.